adyanshaggarwal/GeoAI-Clandestine-Runway-Detection/Yolo_Architecture/README.md

-# 🛩️ Airstrip Detection with YOLOv8
+# Airstrip Detection with YOLOv8

-This project prepares and trains a YOLOv8 model to detect airstrips from satellite images using binary mask annotations.
+Prepares and trains a YOLOv8 model to detect airstrips from satellite images using binary mask annotations.

 ---

-## 📦 1. `convert_to_yolo_bounds_test_1.ipynb`
+## 1. `Create_yolo_bounds.ipynb`

 **Purpose:**
 Converts binary mask images into YOLO-formatted bounding box annotations.